-Separate reports have been issued for the State Employees and County Employees Retirement Plans for the calendar year ended December 31, 2021, and the Deferred Compensation Plan for the calendar year ended December 31, 2017.
+Separate reports have been issued for the State Employees and County Employees Retirement Plans for the calendar year ended December 31, 2022, and the Deferred Compensation Plan for the calendar year ended December 31, 2022.

-The financial statements reflect only the School Employees, Judges, and State Patrol Retirement Plans and do not reflect all activity of the Nebraska Public Employees Retirement Systems.
+The financial statements reflect only the School Employees, Judges, and State Patrol Retirement Plans and do not reflect all activity of NPERS.